 Criminal Background Check(s) - All teacher candidates will be required to complete an annual Illinois State Police Fingerprint Criminal Background Check for Illinois State University.
 Results of this Criminal Background Check (CBC) must be submitted and on file in the Cecilia J. Lauby Education Center (DeGarmo Hall 56).
 Additionally, the schools in which the teacher can- didate will complete their clinical experiences and stu- dent teaching assignment(s) will require their own criminal background check be completed.

-Criminal History Check (assessment of Legal and Ethical Conduct form)
+Criminal History Check (Assessment of Legal and Ethical Conduct form)

 Test of Academic Proficiency or SAT/ACT

-Major and cumulative GPA of 2.5 or higher (except for Mathematics and Chemistry)
+Major and Cumulative GPA of 2.5 or higher

 Communication 110 with a grade of C or better

 English 101